Cthompsonlbi/Mapping_Earthquakes/README.md

 ![addMapandLayer](Earthquake_Challenge/resources/addMapandLayer.png)

 * Now the code below, allows us to access created maps to pull into our webpage for use in our display.
-The API links below will be what is displayed when the user changes map selection.
+The API links below is what is displayed when the user changes map selection.

 ![maplayers](Earthquake_Challenge/resources/maplayers.png)